What Is a Cavity? What Causes Rotten Teeth?

 This post will discuss what a cavity is and some of the causes of rotten teeth.
 We’ll also provide some tips for keeping your smile looking its best!Recommended Reading: Cavities | The Ultimate Guide

 Cavities, also known as tooth decay, dental caries, or rotten teeth, are holes in the teeth.
 The holes are created when acid attacks the tooth structure.
 Bacteria in the mouth consume carbohydrates that produce acid leading to an acid attack.

-The tooth enamel is the hardest substance in the body, however, it can be slowly eroded by acidic beverages and foods.
+Tooth enamel is the hardest substance in the body.
+However, it can be slowly eroded by acidic beverages and foods.
 Once the enamel is gone, the next layer of the tooth, called dentin, is exposed.
 Dentin is much softer than enamel and can be easily damaged.
-Also, it is more porous than enamel and decays at a faster rate.
+Also, it is more porous than enamel and decays faster.

 “Acidic attacks” on teeth typically happen over time.
 However, if the decay is not removed, it will continue to progress until it reaches the pulp of the tooth, which contains the nerve endings.
 When decay invades the pulp, it can cause pain, sensitivity, and infection.
 Also, harmful bacteria can exit the root and spread to other body parts.

 Rotten teeth occur because of a variety of factors.
 Each factor plays a key role!
 Healthy foods have fewer fermentable carbohydrates leading to less acid production.
 Sugar-rich foods are sticky and more difficult to clean, which leads to acid formation and attack on the teeth.
-Saliva, however, will aid in the removal of acid if the salivary flow is sufficient.
+Saliva, however, will aid in removing acid if the salivary flow is sufficient.

 Recommended Reading: 10 Simple Steps to Prevent Cavities (Dentist’s Perspective)